Kaiyrly/eb-1a/2-petition/README.md

 that helped the reviewing officer determine that one fits the requirements of the program.

-I will explain this structure below, what I started with, and how the sections influence one another so the whole thing could have been written in a natural way.
+I will explain this structure below, what I started with and how the sections influence one another so the whole thing could have been written in a natural way.

 To the right are the length of each section in my case.